charlos1204/longitudinal_division_classification/README.md

 ## Quick to use (Docker Optional).
 These instructions will get you running a traning, testing and prediction of the current project.<br>
-The easiest way to run the project is trough docker image.
+The easiest way to run the project is trough a docker image.
 Follow the instructions [here](docker.md) to install Docker in your local machine.<br>

 * Download the image from Docker Hub.
 In a terminal copy and paste the following line:<br>
 `docker pull charlos1204/ldbc:gpu`

-* The only parameter to pass to the code is the folder to use current or model:
+* The only parameter to pass to the code is the text "current" or "model":
    1. current: is the terminal were you are running docker and were the output will be saved.
    2. model: internal folder were the trained model is.
 If you run a new training selection this folder the current trained model will be replace.

 * Run a training and get the trained model from the docker image:<br>
 **$PWD** is the current directory (linux/macOS).
-For Windows replace with (include quotes): "C:\path to the project folder\"<br>
+For Windows replace with (include quotes):<br>
+"C:\path to the project folder\"<br>
 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python train_model.py current`
 * Run a test to see how good the model generalize with unseen images:<br>
 `docker run -ti -v $PWD:/current_dir/ charlos1204/ldbc:gpu python test_model.py current`